 A Notary is a qualified Lawyer, a Member of the third and oldest branch of the Legal Profession in the United Kingdom.
 Notaries are appointed by the Archbishop of Canterbury and are subject to regulation by the Court of Faculties.
 The status of a Notary is recognised throughout the world and often documents which are to be sent to foreign jurisdictions will only be accepted if they are notarised i.e. they bear the seal and signature of a Notary.

-The Notary's prime responsibility is to ensure that the notarial act may be relied upon by anyone in the world who may receive the document.
-This differs from the responsibility of a Solicitor whose main duty is to their client.
+The Notary’s prime responsibility is to ensure that the notarial act may be relied upon by anyone in the world who may receive the document.
+This differs from the responsibility of a Solicitor whose main duty is to his client.